Sanix-Darker/sanixdk.xyz/content/blogs/how-i-hacked-my-token-cost-burnt.md

   <tbody>
     <tr><td>Previous Radar baseline</td><td>2/40</td><td>2/40</td><td>4,042</td></tr>
     <tr><td>TokenSave context command</td><td>2/40</td><td>5/40</td><td>8,421</td></tr>
-    <tr><td>Current Radar router</td><td>37/40</td><td>40/40</td><td>835</td></tr>
+    <tr><td>Current Radar router</td><td>37/40</td><td>40/40</td><td>847</td></tr>
   </tbody>
 </table>

 To be clear, this is a narrow source-routing comparison.
 Radar does not replace TokenSave's broader editing and repository-intelligence features.
-On this 10,000-file corpus, it returned the expected anchor for all 40 queries with about one fifth of its old response volume.
+On Radar's own 123-source quality corpus, it returned the expected anchor for all 40 questions with about one fifth of its old response volume.

 I also timed the binary itself, because saving tokens with a slow lookup would be a pretty bad joke: